 - Breaking or setting time

-According to their electronic charge, bitumen emulsions can be anionic (with a negative charge) and cationic (with a positive control).
+According to their charge, bitumen emulsions can be either anionic (with a negative charge) or cationic (with a positive charge).

-The second grading system is based on the time that is needed for a bitumen emulsion to lose water and become sticky enough to bind aggregates.
+The second grading system is based on the time required for a bitumen emulsion to lose water and become sticky enough to bind aggregates.

-Various grades of bitumen emulsions have different properties, therefore, each type is suitable for a particular type of application.
+Various grades of bitumen emulsions have different properties; therefore, each type is suitable for a particular kind of application.

-Three factors, viscosity level, setting time, and electronic charge of bitumen particles, have an influence on where we use each grade and type of bitumen emulsions.
+Three factors —viscosity level, setting time, and electronic charge of bitumen particles —have an influence on where we use each grade and type of bitumen emulsion.

 Bitumen emulsions are less viscous than other grades of bitumen because they are mixed with water and emulsifiers.
 As a result, we use this type of bitumen for spraying applications.

-Bitumen emulsions are also ideal for pavement maintenance and renovating old roads.
+Bitumen emulsions are also ideal for pavement maintenance and the renovation of old roads.

 5. Cutback bitumen